freedomofpress/securedrop/docs/set_up_admin_tails.rst

    .. code:: sh

       gpg --keyserver hkps://hkps.pool.sks-keyservers.net --recv-key "2224 5C81 E3BA EB41 38B3 6061 310F 5612 00F4 AD77"

+   Again, this is a keyserver pool, so you may need to retry the command a couple of times before it succeeds.

 .. _Tails is connected to Tor: https://tails.boum.org/doc/anonymous_internet/tor_status/index.en.html